 Not every opportunity is a good one.
 Just because you can write business doesn't mean it's a good fit for your team and doesn't mean it's a good fit for their company.
 When we have misalignment, it causes stress in the relationship and causes engagement and morale problems for your team.

-When we lead with strong messaging through our marketing and prospecting conversations, then we naturally weed people out who are not going to be a good fit for us.
+When we lead with strong messaging through our marketing fundamentals and prospecting conversations, then we naturally weed people out who are not going to be a good fit for us.
 Those who are not the right fit won't be attracted to your agency when you talk about your process and the people who thrive with you.
 Understanding your Brand Message and being able to communicate it on your website is critically important.

 Is a cold calling script necessary?